notsag/yaml-resume/docs/installation.rst

 Python Version
 --------------

-We recommend using the latest version of Python 3.7. yaml-resume supports Python from 3.5 yo 3.7.
+We recommend using the latest version of Python 3.7. yaml-resume supports Python from 3.5 an pypy3.

 Dependencies
 ------------